C2SM-RCM/emiproc/joss/paper.md

 # Statement of need

 Emission inventory data can be represented in various formats and resolutions.
-For example, TNO provides an inventory which contains both, a area emissions on a grid and point sources.
-Other inventories, such as the inventory from the city of Zurich, are provided as GIS data with various shapes depending on the category of the emission source.
+For example, TNO (Dutch Organization for Applied Scientific Research) provides an inventory which contains both, a area emissions on a grid and point sources.
+Other inventories, such as the inventory from the city of Zurich, are provided as GIS (Geographic information system) data with various shapes depending on the category of the emission source.
 As an
 example:

 * Traffic emissions are represented as lines